radical-lab/radical-lab.github.io/README.md

 * [ ] gañjā c̄ immersion circulator; decarb by /water-foiling|foil-drowning|no microplastics|7f (dr karl kruszelnicki said 8 folds will have the structural integrity of steel but the gañjā needs to be accessible)?|(corked)? glass mason jars can break from (thermal (stress|shock|rsi))/ it in the rice cooker for 2 hours; regardless of the thc:cbd (unless you have home test kits; gotta cross-reference 'em all)
 * [x] sugar (vegan, organic, recyclable; haven't tried this yet, but it will help to use it up so i can boost the $ales for /supply|demand/, and outcompete the non-vegan-labelled competition to support upstream veganisation; a spoon is unnoticeable)
 * [x] salt; himalayan, but need to try cruelty free black salt, herbamere(kelp? they could've avoided my /reluctance|indecisiveness|undecidability/),.. need to avoid unsalted corn; i will avoid salt unless the black salt sates my satiety; maybe check once a month, quarter, halfer, fuller,..
-* [x] habanero (wash the skin before ripping it apart like it's somebuddies' face…) c̄ $13 sustain microplastic gloves (i also need to buy icare toilet paper, because icare enough to $upport all the causes!!! :D …and now i have more funding to do so (no go yo;); but i want to buy all the "-thing"s!!! :D iprefer the biggest mannest icare even though they only have 4pkz #size_matterz #quality÷quantity)
+* [x] habanero (s/wash the skin before/cooking kills 99.99% of germs/ ripping it apart like it's somebuddies' face…) c̄ $13 sustain microplastic gloves (i also need to buy icare toilet paper, because icare enough to $upport all the causes!!! :D …and now i have more funding to do so (no go yo;); but i want to buy all the "-thing"s!!! :D iprefer the biggest mannest icare even though they only have 4pkz #size_matterz #quality÷quantity)
 * [x] can of corns (vegan, recyclable)
 * [x] can of beans (vegan, organic, recyclable)
 * [x] rice cooker